-Among the artists named fellows is Lin-Manuel Miranda, the 35-year-old playwright, composer and performer whose show “Hamilton,” a hip-hop history of the founding father, has become the hottest new musical on Broadway, and whose previous musical, “In the Heights,” received the 2008 Tony Award for best musical and has been produced in Chicago.
+Among the artists named fellows is Lin-Manuel Miranda, the 35-year-old playwright, composer and performer whose show “Hamilton,” a hip-hop history of the founding father, has become the hottest new musical on Broadway, and whose previous show, “In the Heights,” received the 2008 Tony Award for best musical.

 The three Chicago recipients include: LaToya Ruby Frazier, 33, a photographer and video artist who is an assistant professor in the Department of Photography at the School of the Art Institute of Chicago; John Novembre, 37, a computational biologist and associate professor in the Department of Human Genetics at the University of Chicago, and Juan Salgado, 46, a community leader who is president and CEO of Instituto del Progreso Latin, based in the city’s Little Village neighborhood.